Eight Reasons Why Your Company Needs a Brand Manager

 If your company doesn’t have a brand manager, or at least someone who is responsible for managing and leveraging your brand to grow your business, you may wish to consider appointing someone to manage your most important asset.
 Here are eight compelling reasons why:

 - Your brand should be the number one thing to protect in a crisis.
-Think about the recent problems with Home Depot, Target, and Toyota.
+(Think about the recent problems with Papa John’s and Starbucks.)
 And don’t forget about one of the most significant and notable brand crises engraved in our memories – Tylenol.
 A crisis can strike any company at any time.
 If, and when it happens, a brand manager will take the immediate steps necessary to protect and rebuild brand trust and credibility.

 - With a strong and well-maintained brand, employees will be proud to work for your company and will become your greatest brand advocates.
 With a clear brand, employees have a sense of purpose, they understand the vision of the company, they understand your differentiation, and all will be motivated to deliver on your brand promises.